 WIT provides improvisation training and opportunities for performance at every level, including beginner, regular troupe training, special workshops and more.

-Beginners (Level One) – Wellington Community Education Centre – Enrollments for February 2018 will open in early December 2017
+Beginners (Level One) – Wellington Community Education Centre – Enrollments for February 2018 are open from December 2017

-Next Step (Level Two) – Wellington Community Education Centre – Enrollments for April 2018 will open in early December 2017
+Next Step (Level Two) – Wellington Community Education Centre – Enrollments for May 2018 will open are open from December 2017

 Tuesday Workouts See front page of website for current details, these are usually held in the Mezzannine Room at Wellington Library, but not always!